 As you tighten the string, gently form a swirl by pushing the tabs on the inside, like in this photo above.

 Tie a knot that can be loosened so you can insert a pendant cord easily.

 This origami paper pendant lampshade can “shrink” to a tiny size for storage – magic or origami!
-Choose a nice bracket, like this tree branch from the lovely tree trimming people, and hang your pendant!

 Happy Creating!
 See you next week!